firecrow/vertebrae-lang/README.md

     int nesting;
 };
 ```

-# Layout of the code

-### Root dirs
-*src* holds all of the langauge code and *test* holds all of the tests, for the rest of this section it is assumed *src* is the root directory.

-### parse
-The parse directory handles all the parsing of the script and turning it into the structures that can be run by the runtime.

-### run
-The run directory is the entry for the runtime, it holds a minimal router for the running through the cells, some operators (covered below) also run through the cells for operations such as if/else navigation which is not handled in this folder.

 ### core
 This directory handles all central actions like instantiating `head` objects for when a new list of cells is being sent to a `head` object, and associated an `operator` whith that `head`.